Hurricane Hunters spread thin heading into Atlantic Hurricane Season

 “I was thinking at some point today we run through the invest checklist [to] get ready since storm season is a week away,” McDermott says during the pre-flight briefing.

-This is the only US military unit tasked to collect real-time information for hurricane forecasters.
-They fly over, around, and through dangerous storms, piercing the eyewall as the propeller aircraft are pelted by hail and at times, winds topping 150 miles-an-hour.
+This is the only U.S. military unit tasked to collect real-time information for hurricane forecasters.
+They fly over, around, and through dangerous storms, piercing the eyewall as the propeller aircraft is pelted by hail and at times, winds topping 150 miles-an-hour.

 “There's the cliché it’s like a roller coaster in a car wash,” says Lt.
 Col. Steven Burton, deputy operations commander with the Hurricane Hunters.